-The Carbon Offset Fund is a student- run program that allows members of the William & Mary community to compensate for their personal carbon emissions by donating to projects that reduce energy use on campus.
+The Tribe Carbon Fund is a student- run program that allows members of the William & Mary community to compensate for their personal carbon emissions by donating to projects that reduce energy use on campus.
 The Fund is a part of the Committee on Sustainability’s Science and Technology advisory subcommittee.

 The Committee on Sustainability and Facilities Management identify potential energy efficiency improvements around campus.
 The objective of this program is to provide funding for projects with longer payback periods that might not be possible otherwise and to raise awareness of climate change and energy use on campus.
 Using information about the cost of project implementation and the project’s lifetime energy savings, we have calculated the price of equivalent CO2 reductions.

-How We Calculate Offsets
+How We Calculate Transportation Offsets

 The College’s Committee on Sustainability and Facilities Management have identified potential energy efficiency improvements around campus.
 Using information about the cost of project implementation and the project’s lifetime energy savings, we have calculated the CO2 equivalent reductions per dollar per year for relevant energy projects.